Jefiozie/nx-jefiozie/articles/angular-builders.md

 Builders are a very useful part of the Angular CLI that will make sure the CLI is very extensible.
 We can use builders for a variety of tasks that are related to the workspace(s).
 As builders are just functions we can do "ANYTHING".
 I've created a "demo" builder that is optimizing images in your workspace for better web performance.
 This builder will be in our next article where we will go a little bit deeper into, creating custom builders and how to hook them into your workspace.
 You can already have a look [here][repo]

-I hope you've enjoyed this article and if you have any questions around builder you can always DM me on [@jefiozie][@jefiozie]
+I hope you've enjoyed this article, all of this are from my personal experience.
+If you have any questions around builder you can always DM me on [@jefiozie][@jefiozie]

 # Resources